omatheusbrenno/omatheusbrenno/README.md

-# 👩🏻‍💻 Matheus Brenno
+# 👨🏻‍💻 Matheus Brenno

-**`Desenvolvedor Backend`**
+**`Backend Developer`**

-Me chamo Matheus Brenno de Lana Silva, tenho 22 anos e sou natural de Brasília.
-Recentemente cursei Análise e Desenvolvimento de Sistemas na UNIASSELVI e estou me preparando para iniciar um mestrado.
+My name is Matheus Brenno de Lana Silva, I'm 22 years old and I'm from Brasília - Federal District, Brazil.
+I have a degree in Systems Analysis and Development from UNIASSELVI and I'm preparing to start a master's degree.

 <p align="left">
       <a href="https://www.linkedin.com/in/matheus-brenno-de-lana-silva-603b63260/">